puniverse/comsat/docs/index.md

 {% include_snippet loader ./comsat-test-war/src/main/webapp/META-INF/context.xml %}
 ~~~

+The Tomcat instrumenting class-loader has been verified to work with Tomcat 7.0.56 and Tomcat 8.0.15 standalone Servlet containers.

 #### In Jetty

-If you're using Jetty as your Servlet container, you have the option to use a custom class-loader instead of the Java agent.
+If you're using Jetty as your embedded Servlet container, you have the option to use a custom class-loader instead of the Java agent.
 You'll need to put `comsat-jetty-loader-{{site.version}}.jar` (or, for JDK8, `comsat-jetty-loader-{{site.version}}-jdk8.jar`) into Jetty's `lib` directory.

 Then, include a `<Set name="classLoader">` tag in your webapp's context xml: